feedzai/fairgbm/README.md

 FairGBM enables you to train a GBM model to **minimize a loss function** (_e.g._, cross-entropy) **subject to fairness constraints** (_e.g._, equal opportunity).

-Namely, you can target equality of performance metrics (FPR, FNR, or both) across instances from different protected groups (see [fairness constraints](#fairness-constraints) section).
+Namely, you can target equality of performance metrics (FPR, FNR, or both) across instances from _two or more_ different protected groups (see [fairness constraints](#fairness-constraints) section).
 Simultaneously (and optionally), you can add global constraints on specific metrics (see [global constraints](#global-constraints) section).

 ### Parameter list